 Colonoscopy is a procedure which enables a gastroenterologist to directly examine the colon and rectum.
 Colonoscopy is used to diagnose colon polyps, colon cancer, diverticulosis, inflamatory bowel disease, and internal hemorrhoids.
 Colonoscopy helps to evaulate problems such as rectal bleeding, change in bowel habits, constipation, diarhea, and unexplained abdominal pain.
 It is also used for screening for colon cancer screening and prevention, as it allows for the removal of precancerous polyps.

-Important Notice: If you have a scheduled appointment and have tested positive for Coronavirus, have been in close contact with anyone who has tested positive for Coronavirus within the past 14 days, or you've travelled internationally in the past 14 days; please contact our office to reschedule your appointment.
+Important Notice: If you have a scheduled appointment and have tested positive for Coronavirus, have been in close contact with anyone who has tested positive for Coronavirus within the past 14 days, or you've travelled out of the Commonwealth of Pennsylvania in the past 14 days, unless you have a negative COVID-19 test result within 72 hours of your appointment; please contact our office to reschedule your appointment.
 Likewise, If you are experiencing any of these symptoms, please contact our office so we can reschedule your appointment.

 Symptoms: Difficulty Breathing, Cough, or Fever (100.4°F or higher with no use of fever reducing medications).

 The following measures will be implemented for your safety:

 We apologize for this inconvenience.
 At Southwestern Gastrointestinal Specialists and Southwestern Endoscopy Center, your safety and well being are our top-priority.
 These measures are in accordance with the guidelines recommended for all healthcare providers; and are designed to protect all patients and staff.

 All inquiries of a medical nature should be made by calling the office phone number (724-437-7677) during normal business hours.